c-o-pr/ddrescue-helper/README.md

 Dealing with media errors is a drive, filesystem, and file data specific task, involving a range of factors:

-A) Knowing what files are affected by read errors.
+— Knowing what files are affected by read errors.

-B) Recovering as much data as possible when no backup exists.
+— Recovering as much data as possible when no backup exists.

-C) Preventing re-use of bad drive regions.
+— Preventing re-use of bad drive regions.

-D) Triggering a drive to re-allocate bad blocks.
+— Triggering a drive to re-allocate bad blocks.

-E) Checking and repairing filesystem structure to recover from corruption.
+— Checking and repairing filesystem structure to recover from corruption.

 `ddrescue-helper.sh` assists as follows: